tryretool/retool-app-exchange/usage-viewer/README.md

 <img src="./images/usage_viewer.png">

 ## Technical details and setup
 The Usage Viewer connects to the Postgres instance containing your [Retool storage database](https://docs.retool.com/docs/configuring-retools-storage-database), where a copy of all audit logs are stored.
-This database is named `hammerhead_production` and is only accessible when self-hosting Retool.
+This database is named `hammerhead_production` by default (although it can be changed) and is only accessible when self-hosting Retool.

 ### Create a read-only database user
-In order to use the Usage Viewer, first create a Postgres user with **read-only** access to the following tables in the `hammerhead_production` database:
+In order to use the Usage Viewer, first create a Postgres user with **read-only** access to the following tables in the Retool storage database:

 - `pages` (contains information about Retool apps)
 - `folders`